 Reflections on India and China: From Civilisation to Climate Change

-Convenor: Prof. Pralay Kanungo, ICCR Chair for the Study of Contemporary India at IIAS / Leiden University
+Convenor: Prof. Pralay Kanungo, ICCR Chair of Contemporary India Studies at Leiden University/IIAS

 As society, economy and politics are integrally linked, economic trajectory must be read in conjunction with the changes in society and state.
 While the Communist China bid farewell to communism and welcomed neoliberal globalisation by combining select virtues of socialism and capitalism, Social-democratic India embraced neoliberalism by dismantling its semi-socialist economic order.
 Existing institutions were reconfigured and new code of governance was introduced.
 In this context, it would be relevant to juxtapose authoritarian governance under the Communist Party in China with democratic governance in a competitive multi-party system in India.
 Similarly, comparing and contrasting the role of media will reveal the nature of the two regimes.

 While fast economic growth has reduced poverty substantially, it has been uneven spatially and sectorally, thereby leading to the emergence of rising inequality.
 Market-Labour relationship has become critical.
 Rampant urbanisation, large scale migration, increasing rural-urban disparity, and deterioration of environment seriously threaten the very fundamentals of sustainable development.
 How do India and China respond to the emerging crisis?